Looking the best place for hiking in Greece? Andros is the answer!

 Hiking Through Andros’ History

 Andros has been inhabited since antiquity, and it’s only in the last 50 years or so that cars have been used to get around on the island.
-Before this it was on foot (or with a donkey to help with your luggage, if you were lucky), and the island’s communities were connected with a network of around 300km of narrow paths.
+Before this it was on foot (or with a donkey to help with your duffel bags, if you were lucky), and the island’s communities were connected with a network of around 300km of narrow paths.

 These routes were well trodden for thousands of years until, after the second world war, many of the inhabitants emigrated to Athens and over time these old routes became overgrown or lost.